The Sound of Silence: Three Days on the Bazaruto Archipelago

 4:00 PM — The sandbank

-Low tide exposed a sandbank between Bazaruto and Benguerra that you could walk on.
+Low tide exposes a sandbank between Bazaruto and Benguerra you can walk right onto.
 White sand, turquoise water on both sides, and the curved horizon of the Indian Ocean in every direction.
-The guide set up chairs and a cooler box.
-We sat there for two hours, doing absolutely nothing, and it was the highlight of the trip.
+The guide sets up chairs and a cooler box.
+Sit there for two hours doing absolutely nothing, and it becomes the highlight of the trip.

 Day 3: Deep Sea and Departure